MicrosoftDocs/cpp-docs/docs/mfc/reference/csinglelock-class.md

 ### Parameters
  *pObject*
  Points to the synchronization object to be accessed.
-Cannot be **NULL**.
+Cannot be NULL.

  *bInitialLock*
  Specifies whether to initially attempt to access the supplied object.